-These 8 Christmas Trends Will be Huge This Year, Say Our Editors
+The 7 Christmas Trends That Will be Huge This Year

-Deck the halls in style!
-The editorial team at Better Homes & Gardens is always on the hunt for emerging trends and has identified the top Christmas decorating trends of 2019.
+We're always on the hunt for emerging trends, and here's what's coming up for Christmas 2020.
 These are our best tips and inspiration to help you transform your home for the holidays.

 One of our favorite seasonal traditions is hauling our holiday boxes up from the basement and decorating the house with trees, garlands, and twinkling lights as the year’s best new Christmas albums play in the background.
 And after a year filled with change and uncertainty, we're more excited than ever to bust out the ornaments and start wrapping gifts.
 Of course, the pandemic has changed how we live, and it's certainly influenced the way we celebrate holidays.

 This season we’ll be decking our halls with bright colors and recycled materials in addition to some of our annual favorites (like Grandma’s vintage ceramic Christmas tree).
 We're also seeing an increase in searches for budget-friendly decor and gifts, as a result of the financial strain caused by the pandemic.